courtsimas/mobile-fu/README.md

 If you are including a css or sass file via `stylesheet_link_tag`, all you have to do is add _device to the name of one of your files to override your styling for a certain device.
-The stylesheet that is loaded is dependant on which device is making the request.
+The stylesheet that is loaded is dependent on which device is making the request.

   e.g., Accessing a page from a Blackberry.